networknext/next/docs/planning_your_production_relay_fleet.md

 * https://datapacket.com - excellent bare metal with 10G nics by default
 * https://i3d.net - excellent bare metal backed by their own private backbone
-* https://stackpath.com - stackpath is a CDN that now has their own edge compute where you can run relays
 * https://hivelocity.net - they have good connectivity and locations around the world
 * https://gcore.com - good bare metal with a focus on eastern europe and russia
 * https://oneqode.com - excellent in Asia-Pacific and Australia